From Mexico To Mississippi: Why This Sofa Startup Is Now “Made In The USA”

 “When we told our family we were moving to Mississippi and buying a factory, they couldn’t put their head around it,” Schock says.
 “But we’re all in.”

 In a sign of the times, Schock’s story is now converging with Burrow’s.
 For years, U.S. manufacturing was migrating overseas.
 Over the last decade, the U.S. lost 300,000 manufacturing jobs in the furniture industry alone.
 But now there is a domestic resurgence underway, as brands discover that producing their wares closer to home better aligns with the rhythm and demands of direct-to-consumer e-commerce.
 Burrow is among the converts: The Y Combinator alum, which manufactured its first sofas in Mexico, decided in May to move production to Schock’s facility in Mississippi.
-This week, the first Burrow sofas will emerge from the Chapter 3 floor.
+Earlier this month, the first Burrow sofas emerged from the Chapter 3 floor.

 “I met all these factory CEOs, and they were interested but skeptical,” Kuhl says. “[Jennifer] immediately got what we were doing.”